Music in the Mountains

 The Bregenz Festival

 Founded in 1946, the Bregenz Festival is an annual performing arts festival featuring a variety of music and theatrical performances on the shores of Lake Constance each summer.
 A number of different venues host a wide variety of concerts throughout the duration of the festival, but the most well-known is the Seebühne – a 7,000-seat open-air amphitheatre which is the world’s largest floating stage, built over the waters of Lake Constance.
 The Vienna Symphony Orchestra is the most significant contributor to the Bregenz Festival and each year guest composers are brought in from around the world to perform alongside world-class soloists.
-Popular operas are a staple of the Bregenz Festival’s regular program, and recent productions include Carmen, The Magic Flute, Aida and Tosca.
+Popular operas are a staple of the Bregenz Festival’s regular program, and recent productions include Madame Butterfly, Rigoletto, Carmen and Turandot.
 Under the artistic direction of Elisabeth Sobotka, the festival continues to grow and as the number of events and scale of performances increases, so does the number of musical enthusiasts who flock from all around the world to witness the magic.

-Enjoy a morning at leisure to continue your exploration of Tyrol at your own pace.
+The morning is at leisure to further explore Bregenz at your own pace.

-In the morning, transfer to Munich airport (group transfer included in tour price) for suggested Qatar Airways flights to Australia and New Zealand via Doha or for flights elsewhere in Europe.
-Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements, including additional nights’ accommodation either before or after the tour.
+Tour arrangements conclude with a group transfer to Zurich airport for suggested mid-afternoon flights to Australia or New Zealand.
+Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements, including any additional nights’ accommodation either before or after the tour and travel insurance (a condition of travel).

 Per person, twin-share